amio-io/amio-chat-sdk-web/README.md

 ## Tests

 ### Execute all tests
+1. Build the code - `npm run build`
-To run the test suite execute `npm run test`.
+2. Run the test suite - `npm run test`.

 ### Execute single test
+1. Build the code - `npm run build`
-To run a single test, you have to include `mocha --require babel-register --colors`.
+2. To run a single test, you have to include `mocha --require babel-register --colors`.

 ## License